trOnk12/rijksmusem/documentation/README.md

 ## Your first stream manager

+AdswizzSDK handles interactive ad insertions, while playing HLS or ICY live streams from Ad Insertion Servers.
+This is possible by reading the player's metadata for specific Adswizz data and convert it in Adswizz interactive formats or companion banners.

 To get started, you need to create an **_AdswizzAdStreamManager_** object with a URL pointing to the ad server your Integration Manager provided you with.